MythicMindLabs/apply/Phase 2/README.md

 **🎤 "The future of Web3 is voice-activated!" 🚀**

 *Making blockchain accessible to everyone, one voice command at a time.*

+or

+**🎤 "Your voice is now your wallet!"**

+*EchoPay-2 is revolutionizing Web3 accessibility, making cryptocurrency payments as simple as saying "Send 5 DOT to Alice."
+Join us in building the future of inclusive blockchain technology.*

 ---